Knut Arild Hareide: Resignation from party leadership

-In September 2018, Hareide made an ultimatum to his own party, that they should either join the Labour Party and Centre Party to form a government, thereby toppling the Solberg Cabinet, or entering the Solberg Cabinet, consisting of the Conservatives, Progress Party and Liberals.
+In September 2018, Hareide gave his party an ultimatum, that they should either join the Labour Party and Centre Party to form a government, thereby toppling the Solberg Cabinet, or enter the Solberg Cabinet, consisting of the Conservatives, Progress Party and Liberals.
 Hareide led the Labour-favoured campaign, and had it been successful, it would have led to Jonas Gahr Støre becoming prime minister.
-On the opposing side who favoured to enter the current cabinet, was Kjell Ingolf Ropstad and Olaug Bollestad.
-On the party conference on 2 November, the party voted to enter the Solberg cabinet.
+On the opposing side,Kjell Ingolf Ropstad and Olaug Bollestad favoured entering the cabinet.
+At the party conference on 2 November, the party voted to enter the Solberg cabinet.
 Negotiations eventually started to enter the cabinet, led by Ropstad himself.
 Hareide resigned as party leader in January 2019 and subsequently as parliamentary leader twelve days later.
 He was succeeded by Ropstad at the party conference in April the same year.

-In October 2019, he announced that he didn’t want to seek re-election to Parliament in the 2021 election.
+In October 2019, he announced that he didn't want to seek re-election to Parliament in the 2021 election.

 Return as minister

-In January 2020, about a year after the Christian Democrats entered the Solberg cabinet, the Progress Party chose to withdraw after disagreements after a family was brought home from Syria with a sick child, which had been against their wishes.
-Hareide returned from a committee travel, presumed to be because of the changes in the government, something he didn't confirm or deny upon his arrival at Oslo Gardermoen Airport.
-By 23 January, rumours circulated that he might be appointed as minister, which was confirmed the day after, to be the position of Transport Minister.
+In January 2020, about a year after the Christian Democrats entered the Solberg cabinet, the Progress Party withdrew from the government over the decision to repatriate a woman and her sick child from Syria, which the party opposed.
+Hareide returned from a committee trip, presumed to be because of the changes in the government, something he didn't confirm or deny upon his arrival at Oslo Gardermoen Airport.
+By 23 January, rumours circulated that he might be appointed as minister, which was confirmed the follwing day, when he was appointed transport minister.
 This marked the first time since Bondevik's second cabinet that Hareide held a ministerial post.
-His appointment was criticized by the Progress Party, who saw it as a taunt given his opposition to enter the Solberg Cabinet in 2018.
+His appointment was criticized by the Progress Party, who saw it as a taunt given his opposition entering the Solberg Cabinet in 2018.